I’m Done Entertaining My Friends In Relationships With My Dating Stories

 “If this doesn’t work, kindly but firmly say you’d rather not talk about the topic and suggest something else to converse about,” she adds.
 Moyle agrees, and recommends reminding yourself — perhaps before going to social events — that you don’t have to disclose anything you aren’t comfortable with.
 “You don’t have to cross your boundaries to satisfy someone else’s curiosity.
 The chances are nobody has challenged them on this before and they may not even be aware that what they were asking felt intrusive.”

-Let’s all pledge to do better by our single friends.
-The topic doesn’t need to be boycotted altogether, but no one should feel like their dating life is “rolled out as spectator sport for coupled-up friends or family members to live vicariously through,” as Lucie Kerley, 38, tells us she experiences.
-“It’s the ‘We just want you to meet someone nice’ or ‘I don’t understand how you’re still single’ curious but pity-laden comments after sharing hit me hardest.
-Christmas can be extra tough,” she adds.

-That single person at the next party you go to has more to offer than their dating mishaps, wins and bafflements.
-So when the wine cap twists open, ask: “How have you been?”, “How’s that promotion going?”, or “Your holiday looked awesome!
+That single person at the next party you go to has more to offer than their dating mishaps, wins, and bafflements.
+So when the wine cap twists open, ask: “How have you been?” or “How’s that promotion going?” or “Your holiday looked awesome!
 Where’s next?”
 Anything else, because our lives are so rich.